hopsoft/han/readme.md

 ## Spec

-HAN respsonses are JSON objects.
-The examples below are written in JavaScript for the brevity that inline comments allow.
+HAN respsonses are JSON objects, but the examples below are written in JavaScript for the brevity that inline comments allow.

 ## Data Structures